mebeim/aoc/2021/README.md

 To summarize the above, the value of *X* we are looking for is very close to the average (i.e. the *mean*) of our input numbers.
 How close?
-Well, it could coincide, or it could be the [floor or ceil][wiki-floor-ceil] of the average.
-This has been discussed on AoC's reddit [in this post][d07-reddit-discussion] and also in the [daily solution megathread][d07-reddit-megathread] for today's problem.
-Unfortunately I'm not sure about an actual mathematical proof for this (let's just say I was definitely not the brightest student in my calculus class), but from mine and other fellow programmers' testing, it turns out to be true in practice.
+Well, it could coincide, or it could be in the range of [+1/2, -1/2] from the mean.
+A pretty nice and extensive explanation has also been given by Reddit user [u/throwaway7824365346][d07-reddit-paper-author] in [this beautiful post][d07-reddit-paper] in the form of a short 4-pages paper signed *"CrashAndSideburns"*.
+This has also been discussed on AoC's subreddit [in this post][d07-reddit-discussion] and also in the [daily solution megathread][d07-reddit-megathread] for today's problem.

-We can calculate the floor of the average with a sum plus an integer division, then check whether the minimum value we want actually sits at this value or at the immediately next value.
+We can calculate the [floor][wiki-floor-ceil] of the average with a sum plus an integer division, then check whether the minimum value we want actually sits at this value or at the immediately next value.
 Let's write a function to do the sum for us given a value for *X*, using the triangular number formula:

 ```python
 def sum_distances(nums, x):